ryan-robinson1/kubeLabelCtl/README.md

  <font size="3">Toggles off the deployments that contain the specified labels or names by setting their scales to 0</font>

 ### reset
- <font size="3">Resets the deployments that contain the specified labels or names by setting their scales to 0 and then immediately back to 1</font>
+ <font size="3">Resets the deployments that contain the specified labels or names by setting their scales to 0 and then back to 1</font>

 #### getName
  <font size="3">Retrieves the name of the deployments that contain the specified labels</font>